arobson/consequent/docs/actor-models.md

  * `storeEventPack` - store all events contributing to snapshot in a pack, default is false
  * `snapshotDuringPartition` - allow snapshots during partitions*
  * `snapshotOnRead` - allow snapshot creation during read
- * `aggregateFrom` - a list of actor types to aggregate events from
+ * `aggregateFrom` - a list of actor types to aggregate events from (populated automatically)
  * `searchableBy` - a list of fields to pass on to a search adapter if one is present
- * `identifiedBy` - a field in the model's state that will serve as the 'friendly' identifier while allowing consequent to generate unique ids behind the scenes
- * `indexedBy` - a list of fields to index the model by
+ * `identifiedBy` - identifies a property on the model that will act as a natural key - it should be unique for across all instances of the model and will be what you use to send commands or lookup instances using.
+Consequent will provide an underlying unique system id in `_id`

 >* It is the model store's responsibility to determine if this is possible, in most cases, databases don't provide this capability.